Injinji Socks Review: Where the Toe Socks Excel… And Fail

 Don’t take them on a thru-hike.
 And there are better socks out there specifically for backpacking.

-At an MSRP of $20, you must truly ask yourself, “do I need toe-socks?”
+They socks aren’t cheap.
+You must truly ask yourself, “do I need toe-socks?”
 If the answer isn’t an immediate yes, if you’re not really sure, if you feel obligated to read more than three thorough reviews to make a decision, maybe they aren’t for you.

 Wearing the Injinji is not life-changing, but it is fun and valuable under certain conditions.
 It’s an okay to good value depending on your needs.